bigmah/local_mb64/README.md

   project plays.
 Vendored as a git submodule (`vendor/Mario-Builder-64`).
 - [**HackerSM64**](https://github.com/HackerN64/HackerSM64) — the modernized SM64
   decompilation base that Mario Builder 64 is built on.

+**Community levels**

+- [**Level Share Square**](https://levelsharesquare.com) — the community site where
+  Mario Builder 64 creators publish and share their levels.
+The in-app **Browse levels** feature reads from LSS's public API so you can download community levels straight into the game.
+All level content belongs to its respective creators; please support them on the site.

 **The recompilation + runtime stack** (the *Majora's Mask Recompiled* technology that lets an N64 ROM run as a native program)